CalciumNitrade/calciumnitrade.github.io/content/authors/admin/_index.md

 ## About Me

+- block: markdown
+  content:
+    title: 'About Me'
+    text: |-
-Can Polat is a Ph.D. candidate in Computer Engineering at Texas A&M University, focusing on the intersection of generative AI and materials science.
-His research involves developing supervised and unsupervised machine learning models for novel material design and discovery, with a particular emphasis on integrating computer vision and natural language processing techniques.
-He holds a Master’s in Physics from Boğaziçi University, where he specialized in deep learning for laser micromachining, and a Bachelor’s in Physics Engineering from Hacettepe University, graduating as a top-ranking student.
+      Howdy!
+I am a Ph.D. candidate in Computer Engineering at Texas A&M University, focusing on the intersection of generative AI and materials science.
+My research involves developing supervised and unsupervised machine learning models for novel material design and discovery, with a particular emphasis on integrating computer vision and natural language processing techniques.
+I hold a Master’s in Physics from Boğaziçi University, where I specialized in deep learning for laser micromachining, and a Bachelor’s in Physics Engineering from Hacettepe University, where I graduated as a top-ranking student.

-In his professional career, Can has worked as a Senior Machine Learning Engineer at Wavebreak Media, leading projects in visual content generation and enhancement using state-of-the-art AI models.
-He also gained experience as a Computational Imaging Engineer at Aselsan and Arcelik, working on optical systems and computational methods for imaging and display technologies.
+      Throughout my professional career, I have worked as a Senior Machine Learning Engineer at Wavebreak Media, leading projects in visual content generation and enhancement using state-of-the-art AI models.
+I also gained experience as a Computational Imaging Engineer at Aselsan and Arcelik, working on optical systems and computational methods for imaging and display technologies.
+  design:
+    columns: '1'  # Ensures content fills the full width
+    css_style: "width: 100%; text-align: justify; padding: 0; margin: 0;"  # Inline styles for full-width text and justified alignment